And well, let me take a cigar out of my court meeting.

 It was full bore.

-The Drudge Report linked to audio uploaded Tuesday on YouTube that is described on the video website as Obama, then an Illinois senator speaking at a 1998 conference at Loyola University Chicago.
+The Drudge Report linked to audio uploaded Tuesday on YouTube that is described on the video website as Obama, then an Illinois senator speaking at a 1998 conference at Loyola University of Chicago.

-The audio clip is 96 seconds long, and toward the end, Obama says, I actually believe in redistribution, at least at a certain level to make sure everybody's got a shot.
+The audio clip is 96 seconds long, and toward the end, Obama says, I actually believe in redistribution, at least at a certain level, to make sure everybody's got a shot.

 The audio cuts off right after the word shot, so it's unclear what's said next.